Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: The number of sides of the limit shape

 \subsection{Acknowledgements}

-The research of B.D. is partially funded by the SNF Grant 175505 and the ERC Starting Grant CriSP and is part of NCCR SwissMAP.
+The research of B.D. is partially funded by the SNF Grant 175505 and the ERC Starting Grant CriSP (grant agreement No 851565) and is part of NCCR SwissMAP.
 The research of R.P. is supported by the Israel Science Foundation grant 1971/19, by the European Research Council starting grant 678520 (LocalOrder) and by the European Research Council Consolidator grant 101002733 (Transitions).

+Part of this work was completed while R.P. was a Cynthia and Robert Hillas Founders' Circle Member of the Institute for Advanced Study and a visiting fellow at the Mathematics Department of Princeton University.
+R.P. is grateful for their support.

 We thank Paul Dario for important contributions in the early stages of this work.
+We are grateful to Jean-Baptiste Gou\'er\'e for pointing out a small mistake in the previous proof of~\eqref{eq:MW lower bound}.
 We thank Itai Benjamini for stimulating discussions and thank Allan Sly and Lingfu Zhang for helpful comments.
+Finally, we thank the two referees of the paper for excellent comments which greatly improved the presentation.